Arthur Kaliyev accused of stealing over $50,000 from ex-girlfriend and former teammates - Dose.ca

 In an article in the New York Post, we learn that he is accused of stealing over $50,000 from his former girlfriend and several former Kings teammates to pay off his gambling debts.

-His former girlfriend doesn't understand why the NHL hasn't turned its nose up at the case… and she doesn't understand how the main guy is still allowed to play professionally after what he did to her and after what he did to his former teammates.
+His former girlfriend doesn't understand why the NHL hasn't turned its nose up at the case… and she doesn't understand how the principal is still allowed to play professionally after what he did to her and after what he did to his former teammates.

 Wow.